brodie-neuro/WAND-practice-and-fatigue-induction/README_experiment.md

 License
 This project is licensed under the MIT License.
 See LICENSE.txt for details.
 Citation
 If you use this script in your research, please cite:Mangan, B. (2025).
 WAND Practice and Fatigue Induction Suite.
-GitHub Repository: brodie_neuro/WAND-practice-and-fatigue-induction.
+GitHub Repository: brodie_neuro/WAND-practice-and-fatigue-induction. doi: 10.5281/zenodo.15389893